w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ### Focus the selected carousel item

-When users select an item through those navigation buttons, the focus should be set on the selected item.
+When users select an item with these those navigation buttons, the focus should be set on the selected item.
 In this case the focus needs to be set to the `<li>` element that has the class `current` set, after the change or transition.
 This makes interaction easier for keyboard and assistive technology users.

 By default, `<li>` elements cannot receive focus.
 By setting its `tabindex` attribute to `-1` the element is enabled to receive focus through JavaScript.